 If the student does not meet the minimum requirements after their next term of enrollment they are not eligible to receive financial aid.
 Students may submit a Satisfactory Academic Progress Appeal to the Financial Aid Office.
 This appeal must detail why the student was unable to meet minimum satisfactory academic progress requirements and the steps being taken to meet the minimum requirements and regain eligibility.

 If the appeal is approved the student is placed on Financial Aid Probation for one term.
-Students who cannot meet the minimum requirements within one term are encouraged to meet with an academic advisor to prepare an academic contract which outlines the terms and period that will allow the student to meet the minimum requirements.
+Students who cannot meet the minimum requirements within one term are encouraged to meet with an academic advisor to prepare an academic contract that outlines the terms and period that will allow the student to meet the minimum requirements.

 All students academically disqualified from the University and subsequently readmitted must complete a Financial Aid Satisfactory Academic Progress Appeal to apply for financial aid.
+The appeal form can be found in the forms section of our website here.